sa1181405/pbchocolate-private-writeups/uscybergames/beginner-room/forensics/iwanttobelieve.md

 Running common steg tools such as zsteg, exiftool, or using Aperi'Solve does not yield any results.

-However, the hint says that there may be a program to extract files.
+However, the hint says that there may be a program to extract files from a gif.
 After extensive research, I came across this github repo.

 https://github.com/dtmsecurity/gift